DerThorsten/cpp_cookiecutter/README.rst

 Demo Project
 ------------------------
-Have a look at an `github.com/DerThorsten/cpptools <https://github.com/DerThorsten/cpptools>`_, an unmodified example project created with this cpp_cookiecutter.
+Have a look at `github.com/DerThorsten/cpptools <https://github.com/DerThorsten/cpptools>`_, an unmodified example project created with this cpp_cookiecutter.

 Features